 Having introduced how to express unknowns abstractly and how to solve linear equations, I introduce how to solve more difficult equations (such as quadratic equations) and how to manipulate the variables arithmetically.
 In the last article, we introduce the Cauchy-Schwarz inequality, which is essential to prove Heisenberg’s uncertainty principle in quantum mechanics.

 The concept of a function is very useful and important in mathematics.

 The second article is needed to solve the problem in “Is math and science homework mechanical drudgery?”

 In the first article, we explain the famous theorem named after the Greek philosopher Pythagoras who died about five centuries before Jesus Christ.
 In the next two articles, using the Pythagorean theorem, we will see the great utility of the Cartesian coordinate system; it can translate geometry to numbers.
 In the last article, we will apply the knowledge we learned in “Quadratic equation” to geometry.

 The articles here are by no means directly helpful to understand high-level physics, or high-level math.
 But, I included them here as they can be good exercises for your brain.
-The last article explains why the three altitudes meet at a single point.
-This is the problem that impressed Albert Einstein when he was 12 years old.
+The last article deals with the problem that impressed Albert Einstein when he was 12 years old.

 Arithmetic series and geometric series

 What would be the sum of all the natural numbers from 1 to 100?
 The first article introduces a clever trick to answer this problem, discovered by Gauss when he was nine years old.
 The third article is necessary to understand our later article “composition,” which in turn is important to understand “Approximation of the naïve black hole degeneracy,” my first published research article.